1401 Charlestown Road

 She kept standing at the same place, still focusing on the rack of clothes in front of her, when she accidently again bumped against the woman to her right and again casually said, “Sorry.”
 The moment was almost insignificant and there was no response from the woman to her right.

-Moments later she found a sweater which she really liked and, as she is accustomed to do, she lifted the hanger off the rack to look at it more closely.
+Moments later she found a sweater that she really liked and, as she is accustomed to do, she lifted the hanger off the rack to look at it more closely.
 As she did, out of the corner of her eye she noticed movement from the woman at her right and as she turned her attention to that movement, her eyes fell on the identical sweater being lifted off the rack by the woman.
 It momentarily startled her that they would be picking up an identical sweater at the same time.

 Because of that amazing coincidence, she immediately let out a little laugh and with it these words came out of her mouth, “Oh my, I can’t believe we’re looking at the same sweater.”
-But as her eyes continued to turn now to look directly at the woman to her right she was absolutely stunned to realize she was looking at herself…in a wall mirror.
-She quickly looked around to see if anyone had been watching her, then went into a dressing room to just laugh.
+But as her eyes continued to turn now to look directly at the woman to her right she was absolutely stunned to realize she was looking at herself … in a wall mirror.
+She quickly looked around to see if anyone had been watching her, then went into a dressing room just to laugh.

 When she told me that story I laughed so hard I almost lost my breath.
 I am still trying to stop laughing.
 After much persuasion, I did get her permission to tell you this story so you could laugh too, especially if you are shopping in a store with a wall mirror and catch a glimpse of yourself in the mirror.